killerapp/mem8-plugin/commands/m8-research.md

    - Create a research plan using TodoWrite to track all subtasks
    - Consider which directories, files, or architectural patterns are relevant

-3. **Spawn parallel sub-agent tasks for comprehensive research:**
+3. **Spawn parallel subagent tasks for comprehensive research:**
-   - Create multiple Task agents to research different aspects concurrently
+   - Create multiple subagent tasks to research different aspects concurrently
    - We now have specialized agents that know how to do specific research tasks:

    **For codebase research:**